×

 If you are thinking about moving to True Blue, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in True Blue, can vary greatly depending on the type, size, and location of the property.
 On average, the cost of a one-bedroom apartment in the city center may be moderately priced, while a similar apartment outside the city center could be slightly cheaper.
 For larger properties, such as three-bedroom houses, the prices can be significantly higher, especially for properties with sea views or those located in sought-after areas.
-However, it's important to note that these are average prices and actual costs can be lower or higher," wrote a member in True Blue.
+However, it's important to note that these are average prices and actual costs can be lower or higher," remarked one expat living in True Blue, Grenada.

 Where should I setup a bank account in True Blue?